-Melin Tregwynt, a traditional Welsh woolen mill is nearby.
-Their products have a distinctive modern twist and are sold in lots of high class department shops around the world including John Lewis and Conrans.
+Melin Tregwynt, a traditional Welsh woollen mill is nearby.
+Their products have a distinctively modern twist and are sold in lots of high-class department shops around the world.
 There’s a shop and cafe and a chance to see the weaving.

 Food and Drink